-Walking through the Marijuana Mansion is like strolling through a world where a photo-friendly cannabis experience is as acceptable as an Instagram-ready Museum of Ice Cream — even though marijuana isn’t even legal everywhere in the United States yet.
+Walking through the Marijuana Mansion is like strolling through a world where a photo-friendly cannabis experience is as acceptable as an Instagram-ready Museum of Ice Cream.
 The building has more than 4,200 square feet of space spread out over three floors and 11 rooms.
 In one, a swinging chair hangs from the ceiling of a room covered in fake cannabis leaves with a neon sign that reads “High Life” positioned between the swing’s ropes.
 Another is a speakeasy-style poker room, while close by there’s an art-covered room that’s accessible through a hallway lined with neon-colored trees.

 A recent event at the Marijuana Mansion in Denver came complete with servers carrying platters of pre-rolled joints and edibles to consume inside.
 This might not be what cannabis enthusiasts thought a world where recreational weed is easily accessible would look like, but it’s safe to say the Marijuana Mansion doesn’t disappoint — both from an aesthetic perspective and a historical perspective.